 Formerly known as the "Archaeological Museum", the Museum of History and Civilizations bears witness to the rich history of Morocco from prehistory to the Islamic era and presents ancient objects from excavations, as well as descriptions of extremely detailed images of the ancestral way of life of the tribes of the Maghreb.
 For a ridiculous sum, you will be able to admire the tools of prehistoric men, statuettes from the Neolithic era, such as Roman deities, ceramics, vestiges of the Dawn of the Muslim era; the bronze busts of Juba II, and the great Cato, the famous statue of the crowned Ephebe, or even the dog of Volubilis.

 4. St. Peter's Cathedral:

-Built in 1930 in the Hassan district, on Golan Square, Saint-Pierre Cathedral is the seat of the Archdiocese of Rabat; Morocco has always seen the different religions of the Book cohabit in peace, and it is therefore quite naturally that Christian and Jewish religious buildings found their place within it.
-What is more surprising is to visit Rabat and come across a cathedral built in the purest Art Deco style: it's the very particular geometric shape and its immaculate whiteness are reminiscent of snow crystals!
+Built-in 1930 in the Hassan district, on Golan Square, Saint-Pierre Cathedral is the seat of the Archdiocese of Rabat; Morocco has always seen the different religions of the Book cohabit in peace, and it is therefore quite naturally that Christian and Jewish religious buildings found their place within it.
+What is more surprising is to visit Rabat and come across a cathedral built in the purest Art Deco style: it's very particular geometric shape and its immaculate whiteness is reminiscent of snow crystals!
 It is possible to visit it, and the interior is just as surprising.

 5. The Botanical Test Garden